sulavMalla/boilerplates/README.md

 # boilerplates
-My collection of boilerplate code.
+My collection of boilerplate codes that I use every now and then.